sfc-gh-dflippo/skills-mcp-server/README.md

   npm uninstall -g @sfc-gh-dflippo/skills-mcp-server npm cache clean --force
   ```

+- **Already installed via `github:` and the binary vanished later?**
+  Reinstall using the tarball URL above.
+Git installs leave a symlink into npm’s temp cache; the tarball install copies the files into the global prefix so they persist.

 - **Do I need a build step?**
   No. The repo commits the prebuilt `dist/` assets, so `npm install -g github:sfc-gh-dflippo/skills-mcp-server` works without an extra `prepare` script.
 If you pull fresh changes locally, just run `npm run build` before reinstalling from disk.